atom/atom/docs/internals/configuration.md

 current value for the specified key path, and it will also call it in the future whenever the value of that key path changes.

-Subscriptions made with `observeConfig` are automatically cancelled when the view is removed.
+Subscriptions made with `observeConfig` are automatically canceled when the view is removed.
 You can cancel config subscriptions manually via the `unobserveConfig` method.